 Uses for Leftover Orange Peels in Your Home

 There are some uses for orange peels that don’t necessarily fit into any other category.
-These ways to use orange peels are for camping, emergency prep (Six Dollar Family) and more.
+These ways to use orange peels are for camping (Six Dollar Family), emergency prep (Six Dollar Family) and more.

 Make Orange Peel Fire Starters

 If you go camping or have a fire at home in the fireplace, make orange peel fire starters.
 Not only do they burn well, but they’ll also leave your fire smelling amazing!
 Cut strips of orange peels, allow them to dry and use them to start your next fire.